Laird’s Favorite Meatloaf Recipe

 1 teaspoon freshly ground black pepper

 1 bunch organic kale

-Heat the oil in a small skillet over medium heat.
-Add the onion and cook, stirring, for about 5 minutes, or just until softened.
-Add to the other ingredients and mix in.
+Heat oil in a small skillet over medium heat.
+Add the onion and cook, stirring for about 5 minutes or just until softened.
+Add cooked onions to the other ingredients and mix in.

-Peel the kale stems and place the kale over the top of the meat loaf so it forms a skin.
-Drizzle the barbecue sauce or teriyaki sauce over the top of the kale in a grid pattern.
-Bake for 1hour 15 minutes at 350, and then remove from the oven and let sit in the pan for 30 minutes.
+Peel the kale stems and place kale over the top of the meat loaf so it forms a skin.
+Drizzle the barbecue or teriyaki sauce over the top of the kale in a grid pattern.
+Bake for 1 hour 15 minutes at 350, then remove from the oven and let sit in the pan for 30 minutes.
 Serve from the pan or transfer to a platter.